TL;DR

 4) Make SLAs and Communication Visible

 SLAs work only when clocks are visible, and status language is plain.
 Put the first-response and resolution timers in the same view that agents use all day.
-Trigger reminders before a breach and send short, understandable status messages.
+Trigger reminders before a breach and send concise, clear status updates.
 Utilize multiple communication channels, such as email, phone, social media, and live chat, to keep stakeholders informed with timely updates.
 Keep the status model simple: New, In progress, Pending customer, Waiting on vendor, Resolved, Closed.

 Build a customer communication playbook with three reusable templates per intent: first response, progress update, and delay notice.
 Map each to a target time and a trigger.
 Proactive communication is essential for building trust, so ensure your playbook supports this approach.
 Customers trust timelines when messages arrive at consistent moments, delivering consistent updates, and match what they see in the customer portal.